tameika/addvice/README.md

 # addvice
-a social app that allowes users to contribute a random piece of advice in order to receive unlimted, randomized advice submitted by other users
+a social app that allows users to contribute a random piece of advice in order to receive unlimited, randomized advice submitted by other users